lightly-ai/lightly/docs/source/getting_started/dataset_creation/dataset_creation_aws_bucket.rst

 Preparing your data
 ^^^^^^^^^^^^^^^^^^^^^

-For Lightly to be able to create embeddings and extract metadata from your data, `lightly-magic` needs to be able to access your data.
+For the :ref:`lightly-command-line-tool` to be able to create embeddings and extract metadata from your data, `lightly-magic` needs to be able to access your data.
 You can either download/sync your data from S3 or you can mount S3 as a drive.
 We recommend downloading your data from S3 as it makes the overall process faster.

 Prepare data by downloading from S3 (recommended)
 """"""""""""""""""""""""""""""""""""""""""""""""""